 Mosley's lawyer Philippe Ouakrat said that the video "characterises a violation of his right to respect for his private life" and demanded that the tape be banned from being aired on French territory.

-understand that the motion does not include clauses 113 to 120, which relate to pornography.
-I would be grateful if the minister could confirm that the issues around possession of extreme pornography, which are covered in the Westminster bill, will be
+week—I understand that the motion does not include clauses 113 to 120, which relate to pornography.
+I would be grateful if the minister could confirm that the issues around possession of extreme pornography, which are covered in the Westminster

 We have consulted on new law to prohibit extreme pornographic images, and will now work to implement the outcome of the consultation "

-explain clearly that, as is mentioned in the legislative consent memorandum, we are seeking to address various gaps, for example relating to violent offenders doing something significantly wrong.
-I refer to actions that are taken—as is sought south of
+to explain clearly that, as is mentioned in the legislative consent memorandum, we are seeking to address various gaps, for example relating to violent offenders doing something significantly wrong.
+I refer to actions that are taken—as is sought

-rather than introduce measures that have been decided on south of the border and which are predicated on the situation there.
+course, rather than introduce measures that have been decided on south of the border and which are predicated on the situation there.
 To an extent, the member answered her own question.
-I can say that, in due course, we intend to address the matter that she
+I can say that, in due course, we intend to address the

 matter that she correctly raises, but we will do so within the competence of the Parliament and in a manner that is appropriate for Scotland.